rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

   - Prenatal vs. Postnatal
 - People without training in genetics generally don't support research on human gene-editing
 - Of the people without training in genetics who support research on human gene-editing, most favor gene-editing for treatment over gene-editing for enhancement

 __Overview__: This is essay was written primarily with the goal of determining what people think about human gene-editing.
 I also wanted to generate some forecasting questions on this topic.
-This essay accomplishes these goals.
+This essay reasonably accomplishes these goals.
 In writing this, I've also included a small section on gene-editing and have also included my thoughts on why people's attitudes towards human gene-editing affect the potential timelines and consequences of human gene-editing.
 The section on gene-editing is inadequate for understanding gene-editing.
 As such, I recommend treating it as a primer or as a fraction of "what's out there".
 My explanations and considerations for what drives people's beliefs concerning human gene-editiing should be received with skepticism, as my claims in this regard are lacking in support.
 Finally, I pretty sure that if someone spent more time thinking about the ways people's attitudes towards human gene-editing guides the future they'd come up with much stronger and clearer reasons than I have.

 __Transparency__:
   - _How much expertise do you have?_ - I have no formal training in genetics.
 I have a B.A. in Neuroscience and Mathematics.
 I've published 1 research paper.
 As for forecasting expertise, I am currently rank 61 on Metaculus, with an average Brier score of 0.061 (155 questions).
 My underconfidence is 26%.
 Subjectively speaking, I believe that I am slightly above average at making and updating forecasts.
 More about me can be found [here][about_me].